helenuria/Petfinder-API/README.md

 This contains all the arguments we would put into our url, just listed in a different, more human readable notation.

 ### Navigating the Response
-The repsonse from the request is sent in JSONP format, so it does not need to be parsed the way JSON does.
-Instead it will be logged asan argument of a function, like so:
+The repsonse from Petfinder is sent in JSONP format, so it does not need to be parsed the way JSON does.
+Instead it will be logged as an argument of a function, like so:
 ```javascript
 succes: function(response){
 ...